augustl/augustl.com/posts/blog/2019/you_have_to_know_about_persistent_data_structures.md

 ## The problem with immutable values is that they're immutable

 Let's say you have an immutable hash map or something.
-It's implemented using some kind of tree structure under the hood.
-A lot of data structures are trees under the hood.
+It's implemented using some kind of tree structure under the hood, like a lot of data structures are.

 <p><img src="/static/posts/you_have_to_Know_about_persistent_data_structures/the_basic.png">

-Look at that tree!
-It's so big, and so immutable.

-The problem happens when we want to add something to it.
-Let's say it's a map, and we just want to add one key to it.
-But we can't do that, because it's immutable!
-Other parts of our code might have references to it, so we can't just change it.
-That's the whole point.
-So we have to create a completely new copy.
+The problem happens when we want to add a key to this map.
+The data structure is immutable, so we can't change it!

+So, we have to create a whole new copy of everything, an add our new stuff to it.

 <p><img src="/static/posts/you_have_to_Know_about_persistent_data_structures/complete_clone.png">

 (Red = new stuff)

+A new node was added at the bottom right of the image.
+And we had to copy _all the data_ in the tree structure, since we can't change the immutable original.

 So that's the end of the story, then?
 Immutability sucks, because you have to copy everything all the time you want to change something?